graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Object

 ObjectTypeDefinition : type Name ImplementsInterfaces?
-Directives?
+Directives[Const]?
 FieldDefinitions

 ImplementsInterfaces : implements NamedType+

 FieldDefinitions : { FieldDefinition+ }

-FieldDefinition : Name ArgumentsDefinition? : Type Directives?
+FieldDefinition : Name ArgumentsDefinition? : Type Directives[Const]?

 ArgumentsDefinition : ( InputValueDefinition+ )

 InputValueDefinition : Name : Type DefaultValue?
-Directives?
+Directives[Const]?

 Object types represent a list of named fields, each of which yield a value of a specific type.
 Each field itself may accept a list of named arguments.